tobami/littlechef/README.md

 Currently supported Linux distributions include Ubuntu, Debian, CentOS, RHEL, Scientific Linux and Gentoo.

+When using the Debian repository, you need to take into account that Opscode has separated Chef versions in different repos.
+Current default is Chef 0.10, but you can install Chef 0.9 by typing:
+`cook node:MYNODE deploy_chef:version=0.9`

 Note that if you already have Chef Solo installed on your nodes, you won't need this.
-Also, if you previously installed Chef using the Gem procedure, please don't use the deploy_chef package installation method.
-Installing Opscode's packages on top of it could be a mess.
+Also, if you previously installed Chef using the Gem procedure, please don't use the deploy_chef package installation method, removing the gem first might be a good idea.

 ### Cooking